Morgan Geekie: Personal life

-Geekie was born on July 20, 1998, Strathclair, Manitoba to parents Craig and Tobi.
+Geekie was born on July 20, 1998, in Strathclair, Manitoba to parents Craig and Tobi.
 Geekie was born into an athletic family with his father and brothers all playing the same sport.
 His father played with the Brandon Wheat Kings and Spokane Chiefs before turning to coaching while his brother Noah played AAA hockey before switching to baseball.
-Likewise, his other brother Conor currently plays for the Winnipeg Ice and was drafted in the first round, 11th overall, by the Arizona Coyotes in the 2022 NHL Entry Draft.
+Likewise, his younger brother Conor currently plays for the Tampa Bay Lightning and was drafted in the first round, 11th overall, by the Arizona Coyotes in the 2022 NHL entry draft.

 Playing career

 Amateur

 Growing up in Manitoba, Geekie played youth hockey with the Yellowhead Chiefs of the Manitoba U-18 'AAA' Hockey League (MMHL).
 In his rookie season, Geekie led the team with 53 points through 44 games and was subsequently named a Second Team All-Star in addition to Player of the Week, Rookie of the Week, and Offensive Player of the Month.
 Following his outstanding season, Geekie signed a contract with the Tri-City Americans of the Western Hockey League (WHL).
 He subsequently joined the Americans for their final regular-season game, where he scored the teams' only goal in an eventual 6–1 loss.

 Geekie returned to the Yellowhead Chiefs for the majority of the 2014–15 season while also playing two games with the Neepawa Titans of the Manitoba Junior Hockey League (MJHL).
 On January 8, 2015, Geekie was named a First-Team All-Star in the MMHL after he tallied 44 points in 29 games to lead the league in scoring.
 Geekie finished the season with new career-highs with 27 goals and 36 assists for 63 points through 44 games.